AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 >[!NOTE]
 >
->This chart is not intended to be followed exactly but to provide an example of common tasks and considerations in an AEM Screens projects.
+>You do not need to follow the chart exactly.
+Instead, it is intended to provide an example of common tasks and considerations in an AEM Screens project.

 ### RACI definitions {#raci-definitions}

 * **Responsible**: Does the work to complete the task.

-* **Accountable**: Delegates work and is the last party to review the task before it is complete.
+* **Accountable**: Delegates work and are the last party to review the task before it is complete.

 * **Consulted**: Reviews the task or deliverable to provide input.